abapGit/docs.abapgit.org/docs/ref-folders-filenames.md

 defined in the third-party repository.
 However, not all possible combinations are possible due to length restrictions of SAP package names.

 For example, if your target package name is already 20 characters long, installing a repository with mode `Prefix` and folder names longer than
-10 chararacters will lead to an error message since the resulting subpackage name will become too long.
+10 chararacters will lead to an error message since the resulting sub-package name will become too long.

 ### Troubleshooting